mcraken/delegationbyannotations/README.md

 # Delegation By Annotations

 Ah, the joy of software design.
-In this tutorial, I will provide a concise guide on how to convert a template or strategy based design into an implementation driven by annotation.
+In this tutorial, I will provide a concise guide on how to convert a template or strategy based design into an implementation driven by annotations.
 Similar and more advanced concepts could be found in an implementation of JEE CDI or any other popular frameworks like Spring.
 If you are not familiar with design patterns, I encourage you to pick up the catalog of design patterns classic by gang of four.

 ## Delegation